CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 Although a great deal of information is stored digitally, paper documents can often be dispensed with.
 Many people also prefer to read or edit documents on paper rather than on the screen.
 Printers, copiers and multifunction devices will therefore be indispensable tools that can be found in virtually every office.

 It is often not efficient to equip every single workstation with such a device.
 As a result, centralized network printers, copiers, or multifunction devices are often used to allow users to print, scan, or duplicate their documents.
-Since there are some drawbacks when jobs are sent from the workstation PC directly to a network printer, most institutions also use a central print server that accepts the jobs and distributes them among the available printers.
+Since there are some drawbacks when jobs are sent from the workstation PC directly to a network printer, most institutions also use a centralized print server that accepts the jobs and distributes them among the available printers.

 This module covers the security of networked printers, copiers, multifunction devices, print servers, and document scanners.
 Multifunction devices are devices that offer several different paper processing functions that print, copy and scan or enable fax services.